 Tobacco use remains the leading cause of preventable death and disease in the United States and in Vermont.
 To address this enormous toll, the American Lung Association in Vermont calls for the following actions to be taken by our elected officials:

 - Increase fiscal year 2019 funding for Vermont's comprehensive tobacco control program to $3.8 million;

-3. Raise the legal age for sale of tobacco products to 21.
+- Raise the legal age for sale of tobacco products to 21; and

-For a second year, the Governor proposed to cut most of the budget for the state's Tobacco Evaluation and Review Board which oversees the independent evaluation of the tobacco control program.
-In 2015, the Lung Association and partners fought hard to restore the funding.
-In 2016, we lost the battle.
-The cut to the board's funding threatens the future of the board and ultimately, the effectiveness of the comprehensive tobacco control program.
+2017 marks the least productive year in Vermont's Legislature in the fight against tobacco use.
+It's the first time in years that a significant tobacco control bill was not passed.
+In addition, the Governor proposed to cut most of the budget for the Tobacco Evaluation and Review Board which oversees the independent evaluation of the tobacco control program.
+The final fiscal year 2018 budget included no appropriation for the Board.
+This cut threatens the future of the Board and ultimately, the effectiveness of the comprehensive tobacco control program.

-The American Lung Association in Vermont will continue to work with coalition partners, the American Heart Association and the American Cancer Society Cancer Action Network to advance tobacco control efforts and protect Vermont's tobacco control program and smokefree policies against rollbacks.
-We will continue to educate policy makers, business leaders and the media of the importance of Lung Association goals to reduce tobacco use and protect public health.
+The American Lung Association in Vermont will continue to work with coalition partners, the American Heart Association, and the American Cancer Society Cancer Action Network to advance tobacco control efforts and protect Vermont's tobacco control program.
+The Lung Association will continue to educate policy makers, business leaders and the media about the importance of raising the age of tobacco sales to 21 as well as other Lung Association goals to reduce tobacco use and protect public health.